The basic ecological package for sustainable shopping

 basic ecological kit

-What could be better than reducing our waste at a level by organizing our shopping in a sustainable way?
-Here's a closer look at the eco-friendly essentials you need to get the job done!
+What could be better than reducing our waste by organizing ourselves to do our shopping in a sustainable way?
+Here is a quick zoom on the ecological essentials you need to get there!

 Reusable bags

-There's a whole range of reusable bags on the market, and we're going to favor those made from compostable or reusable, plastic-free textiles.
+There is a range of reusable bags on the market and we will favor those which are based on compostable or reusable textiles, without plastic.

-For some time now, the habit of bringing your own grocery bags has been gaining ground in the community.
-But that's just the beginning!
-Here are a few more tips.
+For a while now, the habit of bringing your own grocery bags has been ingrained in the community.
+But this is only the beginning!
+So here are a few more tips.

 reusable bulk bags